Marta’s home page

 This is my web page.
 I use it to show a bit of what I do both at work and in my spare time.

-I am currently working as a postdoc in Cris Kuhlemeier’s group, in Bern.
-The group studies how evolution works, and uses the model plant Petunia to investigate the topic.
-One of the questions we ask is: how many genes need to change (i.e. mutate) in one species in order for it to evolve into a new species?
+In the past I worked as a PhD student and postdoc in Cris Kuhlemeier’s group, in Bern.
+The group studied how evolution works, and used the model plant Petunia to investigate the topic.
+One of the questions we asked was: how many genes need to change (i.e. mutate) in one species in order for it to evolve into a new species?
 The group has been working hard on this question, especially by looking at phenotypic traits (for example flower colour) that strongly affect pollinator’s choice (and hence where the pollen will go, and who will the plant reproductive partner be).
 The group found that these types of phenotypic traits can be changed by one or a few mutations, and that these affect the choice of the pollinators (Sheehan et al. 2016, Esfeld et al., 2018).
+In my projects I used bioinformatics to answer the group’s questions.
+I used next generation sequencing to produce genomic and transcriptomic datasets and analysed these in relation with the plant phenotypes.
+Finding relations between the phenotype measurements and the genomic data has been a big part of my job.

 About myself

-When the weather is good I like to get out of my place for a hike, be it winter or summer.
 I take photos but I am far from being a professional.
 I sometimes manage to get photos I enjoy looking at, and that’s enough for me.

 In my spare time I also like to assemble and disassemble things.
 You can find me fixing my bike, or assembling a Raspberry Pi sound system to listen to my favourite web radio.